Domain thieves? Yes, a sly subcategory of those domain buyers and resellers we call domainers.

 Is Domain Backorder a legit purchase option?

 Generally, backordering is considered legitimate, albeit risky for the buyer.
 In fact, a Backorder is nothing but a hope to be able to acquire a domain name, one day, but the current registrant could renew the domain any time before it drops, trumping the backorderer’s purchase.
-Domain Backorders are expensive if compared to standard domain prices, so it’s never a first option to consider when acquiring a domain name.
+Domain Backorders are expensive if compared to standard domain prices, so it’s never the first option to consider when acquiring a domain name.
+Here are some of the popular websites for domain backorder:

 3. Enable WHOIS Protection

-Registrars such like Name.com and NameCheap.com offer this option free for the first year of registration.
+Registrars such as Hover.com and NameCheap.com offer this option free for the first year of registration.
 WHOIS Protection allows for complete hiding of all domain-related information, including your generalities, email, phone contact and home address.

 All protected WHOIS queries return general information about the registrar and nothing else.
 To check your WHOIS information, you can make use of services like WHSR Web Host Spy or who.is, or if you use a UNIX-based OS, simply type in your terminal:

 Make it clear with a homepage banner or a disclaimer, in which you say that every offer to purchase your domain will be automatically ignored.
-If your registrar allows an ‘Organization Name’ or additional ‘Street Address’ fields, use one that says ‘DOMAIN NOT FOR SALE’ (see the WHOIS query for aeternity.info on Domaintools.com).
+If your registrar allows an ‘Organization Name’ or additional ‘Street Address’ fields, use one that says ‘DOMAIN NOT FOR SALE’.
 This strategy will decrease the chances that a domainer will reach you by email to request a quote.

 5. Ignore or Report Offensive Messages